 The airport was named in honor of C.T.
 “Maggie” Pulliam.
 He was a 44-year City employee and Flagstaff’s first City Manager.
 Pulliam was instrumental in the airport’s development.

-Flagstaff Pulliam Airport currently has two air carriers, providing daily nonstop service to Denver, Colorado; Dallas, Texas; and Phoenix, Arizona.
+Flagstaff Pulliam Airport currently has daily nonstop service to Dallas, Texas and Phoenix, Arizona through American Airlines.
 The facility also handles medical, cargo, corporate, and private aircraft every day.
 Due to its high elevation, many military aircraft frequent the airport to work on high altitude qualifications.